Home

 wheels are Auto Magic Magnificence and Wheel Wax.
 Auto Magic

-Magnificence is non-acidic, non-corrosive and non-toxic, and
+Magnificence is a non-acidic, non-corrosive and non-toxic

-removes brake dust by neutralizing the ionic charge that causes
+cleaning product, which removes brake dust by neutralizing

-dust particles to stick to the wheels.
-Wheel Wax, designed
+the ionic charge that causes dust particles to stick to the

-for application on clean wheels, uses an opposite ionic charge
+wheels.
+Wheel Wax, designed for application on clean wheels,

-to prevent brake dust from sticking to the wheels in the first
+uses an opposite ionic charge to prevent brake dust from sticking

-place, and making particles that do stick easier to remove.
+do stick easier to remove.
+Our customers love both products

-brake dust without breaking their backs. |
+because it takes off the brake dust without breaking their

 Hypersilver